 Social media can be utilized to establish relationships with mentors, bring

-career awareness information to all

-age students, and provide an array of
+career awareness information to students, and provide an array of

-communication programs between the classroom and real-life professionals.
+communication programs between the classroom and real-life

-how to expand awareness for students, provide
+includes examples of how to expand awareness for students, provide

 world to students in their classrooms, no matter how remote and far from

 an urban area they might be located.

 Teachers can use the book to access resources to expand existing

 programs in career awareness, to find ideas for interesting their students

 in STEM courses by showing them authentic applications for these